israwal/israwal.github.io/_pages/about.md

 News
 ------
+- May 2024: Our latest research on dissecting multimodality in VideoQA models has been accepted to ICML 2024!
+Vienna incoming!
+- Apr 2024: I will be joining MS CS Program at Texas A&M University, College Station! **I'll be in the internship market for Summer 2025.
+Reach me out if you have any ML/MLSys opportunities!**
 - Aug 2023: Joined A*STAR's [Artificial Intelligence, Analytics & Informatics (AI3)](https://www.a-star.edu.sg/htco/ai3) initiative to lead the Embodied Social Intelligence Special Interest Group.
-- July 2023: Invited speaker at [AAAI Summer Symposium: Embodied Intelligence](https://sites.google.com/view/embodiedintelligence).
+- Jul 2023: Invited speaker at [AAAI Summer Symposium: Embodied Intelligence](https://sites.google.com/view/embodiedintelligence).
 Topic: "_Do Vision Language Models Understand Socio-Physical Interactions?_".
 - Oct 2022: Joined A*STAR as a research engineer.
-- July 2022: Graduated from BITS Pilani with distinction!
+- Jul 2022: Graduated from BITS Pilani with distinction!

 Contact
 ------